megbrimef/urso-examples/README.md

 6) put template file (play.js) into app/templates/scenes.
 Play scene will use by default in our engine

-7) put atlas asset into src/assets.
-For example i'll put atlas bottle.json into src/assets/atlases

-8) put asset data into this.assets in the play scene
+7) put group object data in this.objects

+8) in app/templates/groups put _info.js to setup sub namespace

-9) put object data into this.objects in the play scene.
+9) put your group file in app/templates/groups

-As filenameKey assign image name that described in json file
+10) in group file you can put any objects in this.objects to create it

-10) launch the game and you will see image
+11) launch the game and you will see objects that were created in group